MIrinkov/loft/README.md

 # loft

-A simple web-page that can be in a cafe, helping to track customers.
+A single page application wriiten for a cafe to help bill the customers.

 ## Overview